Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 For the `CAR` and `CEA` cases, the same mode also validates surface maps against Astropy over the full source image grid.
-In those cases, the validator uses the effective linear transform `PC * CDELT`, not bare `CDELT`, and keeps the original axis types (`CRLN-CAR / CRLT-CAR` or `CRLN-CEA / CRLT-CEA`) when constructing the Astropy comparison WCS.
+In those cases, the Python validator uses the effective linear transform `PC * CDELT`, not bare `CDELT`, and keeps the original axis types (`CRLN-CAR / CRLT-CAR` or `CRLN-CEA / CRLT-CEA`) when constructing the Astropy comparison WCS.